 For example, US.jobs is a national job search site administered by DirectEmployers, a nonprofit human resources consortium of leading global employers, and the National Association of State Workforce Agencies.
 Job listings from member companies are posted directly on the US.job sites.

-In addition, employers that would like their open positions featured on a job search engine can, for example, tap into LinkUp.com's Recruitment Advertising Solutions to receive premium web placement, feed jobs from the company website to Facebook, and take advantage of a variety of other recruiting options.
+In addition, employers who would like their open positions featured on a job search engine can, on some sites, receive premium web placement, feed jobs from the company website to social media, and take advantage of a variety of other recruiting options.

-LinkedIn continues to be a popular network for professional recruiting with 96 percent of employers surveyed by the Society for Human Resource Management (SHRM) in 2015 using it to recruit.
+LinkedIn continues to be a popular network for professional recruiting with 96 percent of employers surveyed by the Society for Human Resource Management (SHRM) in 2015 using the site for recruitment.